neunzehnhundert97/CryptoLibraryToDebug/README.md

 ## Sidenote

 Feel free to use our code in your project, but we encourage you to rather write your own implementation.
-Mainly because we did not spend any time in cleaning or optimizing it, but also because you benifit more by doing stuff like this yourself.
+Mainly because we did not spend any time in cleaning or optimizing it, but also because you benefit more by doing stuff like this yourself.